wp-plugins/events-made-easy/readme.txt

 * Feature: added generic "eme html header" and "eme html footer" settings, so you can add javascript in there if wanted without needing to change your theme
 * Bugfix: the 'no events message' was not always being shown
 * Bugfix: fix the double headers-options in EME settings (tab 'Other')
+* Bugfix: datapicker was not being added in the front end (for the monthly filter)
 * Improvement: the smtp port setting should not be shown if smtp is not used for sending mails

 = 1.5.25 =